 Mattress shopping can be the opposite of restful, so we want to help make your decision easier.
-In this comparison, we’re taking a closer look at 3 Helix mattresses and 3 Purple mattresses to help you determine whether or not a Helix Sleep or Purple mattress is the best new bed for your needs.
+In this comparison, we’re taking a closer look at four Helix mattresses and four Purple mattresses to help you determine whether a Helix Sleep or Purple mattress is the best new bed for your needs.

 |Best For||Side sleepers, plus-sized sleepers, stomach sleepers, those who want long warranty periods, couples||Side sleepers, hot sleepers, retail shoppers, back sleepers, those who want firmness options|

 |Special Features||Pressure-relieving Memory Plus Foam, breathable Tencel cover, all-natural materials (Birch mattress), gel-infused foams||Hyperelastic polymer Purple Grid, extra stretchy mattress covers, different firmness options, contouring memory foam|

 - Sleep Trial: Helix and Purple both give their customers a 100-night sleep trial and free returns during the trial period.

 - Pressure Relief: All the Helix and Purple mattresses provide excellent pressure relief to the shoulders and hips.

 - Cooling: Both mattress brands utilize breathable materials and cooling technologies to keep the temperature of your mattress in a comfortable range.